 Boil the potatoes in a large pan for around 12 minutes or until soft.
 Drain in a colander and allow to steam dry.
 Mash well and place to one side.

 Meanwhile heat 1 tablespoon of olive oil in a medium frying pan and pan fry the fish for 3 minutes on each side or until just cooked through.
 Once cooked place the fish on a plate, peel off and discard the skin and flake the fish into big chunks and add to the potato bowl.
 Grate over the zest of 1 lemon, smoked paprika and season with salt and lots of black pepper.

 Boil a kettle and place the peas in a sieve, place the sieve over the sink and pour the boiling water over the peas.
 Place the peas in a small bowl and mash with a fork.
 Add the peas to the potato and salmon.
 Chop the hard-boiled eggs and add to the mix along with half of the chopped herbs and crack in one of the whole eggs.
 Gently mix everything together and place the bowl in the fridge whilst you prepare the coating.

-When ready to cook place a large frying pan on a medium heat and add 2 tablespoons of olive oil and some of the fishcakes cook on each side for 4 minutes (cooking in batches works better), transfer to the baking tray and place in the oven for 10-15 minutes.
+When ready to cook, please a large frying pan on a medium heat.
+Add 2 tablespoons of olive oil and some of the fishcakes, cooking on each side for 4 minutes (cooking in batches works better).
+Transfer to the baking tray and place in the oven for 10-15 minutes.